JuliaEarth/GeoStats.jl/docs/src/resources/ecosystem.md

 initiative is primarily concerned with **statistical modeling** of geospatial processes.
-Due to the various  applications of geostatistics in the subsurface of the Earth, most of our packages were developed to work well with both 2D and 3D geometries, i.e. high-performance has always been our priority from the start.
+Due to the various  applications of geostatistics in the subsurface of the Earth, most of our packages were developed to work efficiently with both 2D and 3D geometries.

 Unlike other initiatives, JuliaEarth is **100% Julia by design**.
 This means that we do not rely on external libraries such as GDAL